Ear cancer affects the inner and outer parts of the ear, including:

 - Lump in or near the opening of the ear canal

-- For your first visit, you will be directed to the Ben F. Roach Cancer Care Facility (Pavilion CC) of the Markey Cancer Center.
-Get directions to the Ben F. Roach Cancer Care Facility.
+- For your first visit, you will be directed to the Head, Neck & Respiratory Clinic on the second floor of the Ben F. Roach Cancer Care Facility.

-- You can register at the front desk, where a receptionist will help guide you through your appointment.
+- You can register in the first-floor registration area, where a Markey team member will help guide you through your appointment.

 - Please remember to bring your patient packet with the completed forms.
 These items will help your doctor learn more about your case and determine the best plan for your care.

-- UK HealthCare accepts many forms of insurance.
+- To meet our patient needs, UK HealthCare accepts many forms of insurance.